Membership Update: Your Questions Answered

 Archery GB is introducing a range of changes to membership to put you, the member, at the centre of our offer, refreshing the features and benefits, whilst ensuring that the sport can grow and prosper.
 Here we respond to your questions you've asked since the announcement of the changes.

 You can read about the membership changes here or scroll on for further updates.
-We held two webinars on Monday 15 July and Thursday 18 July for members and club officials.
-Both included a set of slides, there may be some changes in the delivery but the content is the same.
+We held two webinars on Monday 15 July and Thurs 18 July for member and club officials.
+Both included a set of slides, and there may be some differences in the delivery, but the content is the same.

 Webinar one